uikit/uikit-site/docs/pages/grid.md

 ### Child width

-If the grid columns are evenly split, you can add one of the `.uk-child-width-*` classes to the grid container, instead of adding a class to each of the items.
+If the grid columns are evenly split, you can add one of the `.uk-child-width-*` classes to the grid container instead of adding a class to each of the items.

 ```html
 <div class="uk-child-width-1-2@s uk-child-width-1-3@m" uk-grid>...</div>